cshreyash359/HEX-Talabat-EDA-Project-/README.md

 # Objective

-Perform Exploratory Data Analysis on Talabet food delivery dataset using python
+Perform Exploratory Data Analysis on Talabat food delivery dataset using python
 ## Tools Used

 * Python